chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 Set-ExecutionPolicy Bypass -Scope Process -Force;

 # Install Chocolatey
+# This is for use with Chocolatey.Server only:
 iex ((New-Object System.Net.WebClient).DownloadString("$baseUrl/install.ps1"))
+# You'll need to also use the script you used for local installs to get Chocolatey installed.

-# Sources - Remove community repository and add a local folder source
+# Sources - Remove community repository
+choco source remove --name="'chocolatey'"

+# Sources - Add your internal repositories
+# This is Chocolatey.Server specific:
-choco source remove --name="'chocolatey'" choco source add --name="'internal_server'" --source="'$baseUrl/chocolatey'"
+choco source add --name="'internal_server'" --source="'$baseUrl/chocolatey'" --priority="'1'"
+# Add other sources here

 # Add license to setup and to local install
-New-Item $env:ChocolateyInstall\license -Type Directory -Force
-#TODO: Need a way to get the license file
-#won't work until v0.2.3 or further out
-#iwr -UseBasicParsing -Uri "$baseUrl/downloads/chocolatey.license.xml" -UseDefaultCredentials | Out-File -FilePath "$env:ChocolateyInstall\license\chocolatey.license.xml" -Encoding UTF8 -Force
+choco upgrade chocolatey-license -y

 # Sources - Disable licensed source
 choco source disable --name="'chocolatey.licensed'"